 Service vehicles create a fire risk when driving through dry grass and other vegetation.
-The service activities associated with these vehicles, such as welding, grinding, and using chain saws, can create a risk as well.
+The service activities associated with these vehicles, such as welding, cutting, grinding metal, and using power saws, can create a risk as well.

 All off-road travel on the BLM lands will be limited based on the "Regulated Use Closure" that is enacted by the fire protection district (CFPA, DFPA, or ODF's Southwest Oregon District).